First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Discussion

 The reduction scheme presented by Mohr generally shows a global behavior of the cross sections for ($\alpha$,\,p) and ($\alpha$,\,n) reactions over a large energy range for medium mass nuclei \cite{2015EPJA...51...56M}.
 Specifically, most of the experimental data can be reproduced by a SM calculation.
 However, deviations higher than the expected cross sections were found in some of the measurements with $^{23}$Na and $^{33}$S, whereas the species $^{36}$Ar and $^{40}$Ar were seen to be much lower (at least for the available data).
-For the case of $^{23}$Na, one recent work considered by Mohr found around a factor forty cross-section enhancement of the SM \cite{2014PhRvL.112o2701A} while in contrast another similar work (published concurrently) showed basic agreement with the SM calculation \cite{2015PhRvL.115e2702T}.
-In all cases, these discrepancies certainly warrant further investigation to determine if they are real or artifical.
+For the case of $^{23}$Na, the work of Mohr motivated the community to re-investigate the $^{23}$Na($\alpha$,\,p) cross-section, which was finally found to be consistent with the SM calculation within the experimental uncertainties \cite{2014PhRvL.112o2701A, 2015PhRvL.115q9901A, 2015PhRvL.115e2702T, 2015PhRvL.115e2701H}.
+In the outstanding cases, these discrepancies certainly warrant further investigation to determine if they are real or artificial (see also the discussion in the recent work by Anderson {\em et al.} \cite{2017PhRvC..96a5803A}).
 If the effects are real, $^{30}$S is seen to fall within the mass range where there is a cross section enhancement over the SM, which supports the findings of the present study.